 Typical for Nordic, and in particular regional banks, Sydbank displays high credit risk concentration.
 To assess borrower concentration Moody's compares the sum of the top 20 largest exposures to the Tier 1 capital or pre-provision income - whichever provides the highest ratio.

-Measured in relation to earnings and Tier 1, Sydbank is in the second highest concentration bucket.
+Measured at the worse of the ratio to earnings and Tier 1, Sydbank is in the "D" concentration bucket.
 There is also some industry concentration in the loan book - property-related exposures account for 13% of loans and credit, and finance & insurance exposures for 17%.
 The exposure to agriculture accounts for 7% of loans and guarantees.
 Overall, corporate lending accounts for around 65% of the loan portfolio.